 Individual tutorials, lessons or classes are just that – it’s only the one lesson on a chosen topic.

-Like for example – you want to learn how to make a giraffe cake.
+Let’s say you want to learn how to make a rainbow layer cake from a scratch recipe.
 This is what will be covered in the lesson.
-It can be broken down into mini-lessons, but at the end of it, you have made a giraffe cake.
+It can be broken down into mini-lessons, but at the end of it, you have made a rainbow layered cake.

 Includes a blueprint download